-The large, sunny Lounge has a bay window and open fire.
+The large, sunny Lounge has a bay window and gas wood effect stove.
 It has 2 large comfortable sofas and 2 armchairs.

 The open-plan kitchen/breakfast room is equipped with a cooker combing gas hob and electric oven, microwave oven, fridge/freezer, dishwasher, automatic washing machine and tumble dryer.
 The breakfast table seats 6.